0 0

 What is LOQC?

-Linear Optical Quantum Computing or Linear Optics Quantum Computation (LOQC) is a quantum computation paradigm, allowing (under certain conditions, described below) universal quantum computation.
-LOQC uses photons as information carriers, mainly uses linear optical elements or optical instruments (including reciprocal mirrors and waveplates) to process quantum information, and uses photon detectors and quantum memories to detect and store quantum information.
+Linear Optical Quantum Computing, or Linear Optics Quantum Computation (LOQC), is a quantum computation paradigm that, under certain conditions (described below), allows universal quantum computation.
+LOQC uses photons as information carriers, mainly employs linear-optical elements or optical instruments (including reciprocal mirrors and waveplates) to process quantum information, and employs photon detectors and quantum memories to detect and store quantum information.

 What is a Photon?

 In technical terms, the photon (Greek: φῶς, phōs, light) is a type of elementary particle.
 It is the quantum of the electromagnetic field, including electromagnetic radiation such as light and radio waves and the force carrier for the electromagnetic force.
-It is these particles scientists, and computer researchers are exploring in new computational frameworks.
-It goes beyond binary code – the microprocessors that are in our smartphones and computers.
+It is these particles that scientists and computer researchers are exploring in new computational frameworks.
+It goes beyond binary code—the microprocessors in our smartphones and computers.

 Interior of IBM Quantum computing system.
 (Credit: IBM) From Flickr.
 IBM Research – April 2021.
 See more stunning images: https://www.flickr.com/photos/ibm_research_zurich/albums/72157663611181258